grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 "But with a hold full of fuckin' explosives?
 Ride out bad fuckin' storms submerged -- every stupid-fuckin' green boat driver knows that.
 But apparently, you fuckin' think it's fine to surface with a hold full of fuckin' TNT.
 We were a fuckin' mite's-dick away from being blown to the bottom of the fuckin' hole!"

 Percy leveled her emotions.
 "I don't fucking need this right now.
-I have bigger problems than you.
-Go cool the fuck down Chips."
+I have bigger problems than you."
 Percy turned and walked away.

 Chips threw the rusted bicycle frame into the corner with the other bicycles.
 The hollow tubes of thin steel crashed and locked together.

+[//]: # (----- invisible character break)

 [//]: # (### They drive through the storm)

+[//]: # (---- REVIEWED TO HERE ----)

 With the power restored, Captain Percy tracked down some powerful floodlights in the storage hold.
 They were designed to be clamped onto the fairing of the sail for situations like this, where the boat needed to be piloted visually from the top of the sail, but visibility was nearly zero.
 Powering the lights required running heavy weather-proof electrical cables up from the control room to the bridge.